hadronized/strongly-typed-thoughts.net/media/blog/configuration_tweaking_spare_time.md

 I also remember people telling me that configuring via scripting is better because they have more opportunities.
 For instance, they have the opportunity to do branching, depending on the host system, the date and time, etc. That is just a bad design in disguise, to me.
-More opportunities also mean more opportunities to do something wrong.
+More opportunities also means more opportunities to do something wrong.
 To introduce a badly designed piece of code.
 To ask people to write code and then potentially introduce slow-downs (especially since Neovim uses Lua, in which you can do _anything you want_, even make a gRPC call while loading your Neovim configuration).